engapa/ols-k8s/README.md

 4 - **Delete**

-With this command we remove all resources on our namespace:
+With this command we remove all resources from our namespace:

 `./main.sh delete`